abeldekat/lazyflex.nvim/README.md

 })
 ```

-## Using lazy's conditional keyword
+## Using lazy's conditional enabling

 References: